MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdSiteLink.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the name or GUID of the IP site link for which you want to set an Exchange-specific cost.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Identity parameter specifies the name or GUID of the IP site link you want to modify.

 ```yaml
 Type: AdSiteLinkIdParameter